 - 1. Analyze a problem, identify and define the computing requirements appropriate to its solution using object-oriented programming concepts. - 2.
-Design the applications using Inheritance, Polymorphism and Synchronization concepts. - 3.
-Handle exceptions at Compile time and Run time. - 4.
+Design the applications using Inheritance, Polymorphism and Synchronization concepts - 3.
+Handle exceptions at Compile time and Run time - 4.
 Solve the real-world problems using Java Collection framework. - 5.
-Develop GUI applications using Applets, AWT and Swings.
+Develop GUI applications using Applets, AWT and Swings

-Write java programs that implement the following
+Task-1: Write java programs that implement the following

-- a.
-Constructor
+- a) Constructor

-- b.
-Parameterized constructor
+- b) Parameterized constructor

-- c.
-Method overloading
+- c) Method overloading

-- d.
-Construct or overloading.
+- d) Constructor overloading.

-- a.
-Write a Java program that checks whether a given string is a palindrome or not.
-Ex: MADAM is apalindrome. - b.
-Write a Java program for sorting a given list of names in ascending order. - c.
-Write a Java Program that reads a line of integers, and then displays each integer and the sum of all the integers (Use StringTokenizer class ofjava.util)
+- a) Write a Java program that checks whether a given string is a palindrome or not.
+Ex: MADAM is a palindrome. - b) Write a Java program for sorting a given list of names in ascending order. - c) Write a Java Program that reads a line of integers, and then displays each integer and the sum of all the integers (Use StringTokenizer class of java.util)

-Write java programs that uses the following keywords
+Task-3: Write java programs that uses the following keywords

+b)super c)

+c)static

-a) This b)super c)static d)final
+d)final